CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 ~~~
 {: .language-bash}

-Since Alfredo set up a passphrase, it will prompt him for it.
+Since Nelle set up a passphrase, it will prompt him for it.
 If you completed advanced settings for your authentication, it
 will not prompt for a passphrase.

 ~~~